MeJaM35/MeJaM35/README.md

 - 🔭 Currently working on **Chain of thought based RAG architectures**.
 - 🤝 Looking to contribute to **Django** Open Source projects.
-- 📈 Always eager to learn and implement **Data Streaming Pipelines**.

 Feel free to reach out to me at **meetjamsutkar645@apsit.edu.in**.